Does being active on social media overwhelm you?

 In short, you get two things out of a visual content planner:

-- You’ve a one-stop space to jot down social media content ideas and collect content before you add it to your scheduler
+- You have a one-stop space to jot down social media content ideas and collect content before you add it to your scheduler

-- You’ve a place to communicate ideas of what to share on social media with your team.
+- You have a place to communicate ideas of what to share on social media with your team.
 For example, your team can share BTS pictures to share on your social channels.
 Similarly, they can share blog pieces to share.

 You can allot time to engaging on socials daily, but content creation and curation for posting on social media is something that should be done beforehand.